sangmanjung/sangmanjung/README.md

 ### "Be Happy, but Never Satisfied."

-Hi there!.
-This is Sangman from South Korea.
-I am a self-learner in Data Science and have a lot of interest in it. 🥯☕

-  (I'm going to leave it here for a while. 🙈)
+Hello.
+This is Sangman Jung, who is highly interested in data science and business problems.
+Currently, this place is used for personal data storage, so I am not actively engaged in any current activities.
+Therefore, if you have any questions, please feel free to contact me via the email listed on my profile!

 <!--